Which Trump official has coronavirus now? This reporter always seems to know first.

 “White House officials had hoped to keep the news about Ms. Hicks from becoming public, to no avail,” the New York Times reported at the time.
 Shortly after the Bloomberg News story broke, Trump acknowledged during an interview on Fox News that he was awaiting his own test result.

 Hours later, the president revealed he had tested positive, a stunning and destabilizing development that had officials discussing the continuity of governance should his condition worsen.
-Positive diagnoses were also made public about people who had spent time with Trump or at the White House, including several Republican senators, first lady Melania Trump, White House press secretary Kayleigh McEnany, Republican National Committee chairwoman Ronna McDaniel, former New Jersey governor Chris Christie and others.
+Positive diagnoses were also made public about people who had spent time with Trump or at the White House, including several Republican senators, first lady Melania Trump, White House press secretary Kayleigh McEnany, Republican National Committee Chairwoman Ronna McDaniel, former New Jersey governor Chris Christie and others.

 But if not for Jacobs cracking that initial story about Hicks, prompting a wave of questions about the president’s health, “the world might still be in the dark about the sickness sweeping through the West Wing and the highest levels of our government,” New York magazine’s Olivia Nuzzi suggested.